French Pyrenees GR 10 trail: a walker’s guide

 Cet article est également disponible en: French

-This is not meant to be a definitive guide – it is very much my personal advice.
+This is not meant to be a definitive guide to the GR10 – it is very much my personal advice.
 I believe that Traveling Light is the Only Way to Fly.
 It also saves on the knees and shoulders.
 And I am prepared to pay the cost of staying in hostels rather than camping.
 It would be great to have other comments and suggestions.

 For a quick overview of the route see the section on navigation below.
 The Wikiloc maps show both the route and the (saw tooth) profiles.